t1st3-deprecate/grunt-robots-txt/README.md

 License
 -----------

-This generator is released under the [MIT License](https://github.com/T1st3/grunt-robots-txt/blob/master/LICENSE).
+This plugin for Grunt is released under the [MIT License](https://github.com/T1st3/grunt-robots-txt/blob/master/LICENSE).